philc/book-notes/now say this - heather turgeon.md

       they're missing a deeper connection to their kids.
 When they try to empathize and be flexible, they often feel ineffective and resentful."
 * Three steps for communicating in difficult moments (chap 1)
-  * "win-win": being able to parent with these qualities which are at odds with each other
+  * "Win-win": being able to parent with these qualities which are at odds with each other
     * Warmth vs. high-expectations
     * Empathy vs. clear limits
     * Kind vs. consistent
   * Parental breakdown: "A mom with endless warmth who cannot hold limits and feels walked all over by her kids."
-  * ALP method: Attune -> limit set -> problem solve
+  * ALP method: Attune -> Limit set -> Problem solve
   * Your child is "built for good" -- naturally wired to be empathetic and learn from experience.
   * "The premise that your child is good will inform how you interpret tough behaviors and stuck moments.
 Rather than responding with threats or punishments, you can see your child as a small